How beef company Stanbroke is reaching customers and beef lovers globally

-Steak School now attracts thousands of visits through organic search every week, plus social traffic through the Facebook page, driving subscriptions and creating meaningful relationships between Stanbroke and its growing, beef-loving community.
+Steak School now attracts tens of thousands of visits through organic search every week, plus social traffic through the Facebook page, driving subscriptions and creating meaningful relationships between Stanbroke and its growing, beef-loving community.

 Articles like ‘How to dry age beef at home’ and ‘How to reverse-sear the perfect medium rare steak’ have attracted thousands of views alone and cement the objective of enabling the community to develop their skills in cooking with beef.